Published March 18, 2020

-Idiopathic hypersomnia (IH) is a chronic neurological disorder marked by an insatiable need to sleep that is not eased by a full night’s slumber.
+Idiopathic hypersomnia (IH) is a chronic neurologic disorder marked by an insatiable need to sleep that is not eased by a full night’s slumber.
 People with idiopathic hypersomnia sleep normal or long amounts of time each night but still feel excessively sleepy during the day.
-They may take long naps, but wake up feeling no better or worse than when they fell asleep.
-Check out our IH Summary: Characteristics & Diagnostic Criteria.
+They may take long naps, but wake up feeling no better than when they fell asleep.
+Check out our IH Summary: Characteristics & Diagnostic Criteria and Idiopathic Hypersomnia by LM Trotti—A free full text 2017 Sleep Medicine Clinics journal article summarizing IH.
+Also read how people with IH describe living with IH in a nutshell.

 Diagnosing Idiopathic Hypersomnia